maxiscoding28/Vault_SoftHSM2/README.md

 Please do not use this for production employments.
 This is for lab/testing/demonstration purposes only.

 # Prerequisites
-- An x86_64 Ubuntu VM (VirtualBox, AWS, gcloud, etc) - Testing was done on Jammy Jellyfish
+- An x86_64 Ubuntu VM (VirtualBox, AWS, gcloud, etc) - Testing was done on Jammy Jellyfish - see the [tf](https://github.com/kwagga/Vault_SoftHSM2/tree/main/tf) folder for a sandbox
 - Bash shell
 - [Vault Enterprise License](https://www.vaultproject.io/docs/enterprise/license) (HSM support is only available for Vault Enterprise)